About the CSIRO Spectroscopy Database

 About Us

-The Spectroscopy Database is brought to you by the Microbeam Laboratory of CSIRO Mineral Resources, located in Clayton, Victoria, Australia.
+The Spectroscopy Databases are brought to you by the Microbeam Laboratory of CSIRO Mineral Resources, located in Clayton, Victoria, Australia.

 Our main research activities include: